Sharp and fast bounds for the Celis-Dennis-Tapia problem: Introduction

 The Celis-Dennis-Tapia problem (CDT problem in what follows) is defined as follows:

 where ${\bf Q}, {\bf A}\in \mathbb{R}^{n\times n}$, ${\bf q},{\bf a}\in \mathbb{R}^n$, $a_0\in \mathbb{R}$, while ${\bf A}$ is assumed to be positive definite.
 We will denote by

-the ellipsoid defined by the second constraint, and by $\partial {\cal E}$ its border.
+the ellipsoid defined by the second constraint, by $\partial H$ its border, and by $int(H)$ its interior.
 The CDT problem was originally proposed in \cite{Celis85} and has attracted a lot of attention in the last two decades.
 For some special cases a convex reformulation is available.
 For instance, in \cite{Ye03} it is shown that a semidefinite reformulation is possible when no linear terms are present, i.e., when ${\bf q}={\bf a}={\bf 0}$.
 However, up to now no tractable convex reformulation of general CDT problems has been proposed in the literature.
 In spite of that, recently three different works \cite{Bienstock16,Consolini17,Sakaue16} independently proved that the CDT problem is solvable in polynomial time.
 More precisely, in \cite{Consolini17,Sakaue16} polynomial solvability is proved by identifying all KKT points through the solution of a bivariate polynomial system with polynomials of degree at most $2n$.
 The two unknowns are the Lagrange multipliers of the two quadratic constraints.
 Instead, in \cite{Bienstock16} an approach based on the solution of a sequence of feasibility problems for systems of quadratic inequalities is proposed.
 The systems are solved by a polynomial-time algorithm based on Barvinok's construction \cite{Barvinok93}.
-Though polynomial, all these approaches are quite computationally demanding and the degree of the polynomial is quite large.
-Conditions guaranteeing that the classical Shor SDP relaxation or, equivalently in this case, the dual Lagrangian bound is exact are discussed in \cite{Ai09,Beck06}.
+Though polynomial, all these approaches are computationally demanding since the degree of the polynomial is quite large.
+Conditions guaranteeing that the classical Shor SDP relaxation or, equivalently in this case, the dual Lagrangian bound is exact, are discussed in \cite{Ai09,Beck06}.
 In particular, in \cite{Ai09} a necessary and sufficient condition is presented.
 It is shown that lack of exactness is related to the existence of KKT points with the same Lagrange multipliers but two distinct primal solutions, both active at one of the two constraints but one violating and the other one fulfilling the other constraint.
 In \cite{Bomze15} necessary and sufficient conditions for local and global optimality are discussed based on copositivity.
+In \cite{Bomze18} an exactness condition is given for a copositive relaxation, also for the case with additional linear constraints.
 A trajectory following method to solve the CDT problem has been discussed in \cite{Ye03}, while different branch-and-bound solvers are tested in \cite{Montahner18}.